PlasticSCM/FuseSharp/README.md

 4. Compile the FuseSharp library and the example application:
      * Executing `dotnet build` at `/src/FuseSharp`, or oppening the FuseSharp solution with your IDE of choice and building it.

+Once you complete
-Once you followed these steps, you can add your `FuseSharp.dll` assembly as a project dependence.
+these steps, you can add your `FuseSharp.dll` assembly as a project dependence.
 If you distribute an application that uses FuseSharp, bear in mind that, in order to run the application, **the target machine needs to have installed the ``Adaptor.dylib`` library** compiled at step 3.

 ### Example application